ElhananFine/wh-wrapper/README.md

 ## Requirements ✅

 - Node.js >= 12.x
 - WhatsApp Cloud API account and credentials.
-If you don't have credentials or aren't sure what this is, [please refer to our getting started guide with Facebook and WhatsApp at](https://docs.elhananfine.com/docs/Guides/getting-started)
+If you don't have credentials or aren't sure what this is, [please refer to our getting started guide with Facebook and WhatsApp](https://docs.elhananfine.com/docs/Guides/getting-started)

 ## To-Do 📋